deepsquare-io/ClusterFactory/web/docs/getting-started/04-core-apps-deployment.md

 If CoreDNS and the IngressRoutes are configured, you should be able to access the ArgoCD dashboard and Traefik dashboard.

 Congratulations!
 You have successfully deployed a Kubernetes Cluster with the minimum requirements.
-We still recommend to deploy the Monitoring stack to monitor the RAM and CPU usage of the containers.
-Nevertheless, you can follow the [guides](/docs/guides), learn the [main concepts of ClusterFactory](/docs/main-concepts/k0s), or continue the [Getting Started](./argo-apps-deployment).
+We still recommend deploying the Monitoring stack to monitor the RAM and CPU usage of the containers.
+Nevertheless, you can follow the [guides](/docs/guides/installing-the-utilities), learn the [main concepts of ClusterFactory](/docs/main-concepts/k0s), or continue the [Getting Started](./adding-repository-argocd).